aaltsys/doc-server3/workstation/04_dos-ems.rst

    work in Windows XP, but the test for EMS functioning is reliable.
 Otherwise, Microsoft's OS does not in any way indicate when EMS is disabled.

-Some DOS programs, including WARES, use an EMS (Expanded Memory System) driver to access paged memory.
-Generally, EMS works on most computers until something disables it.
-This article is all about these somethings.

 Operating System EMS Problems
 =============================

 Problems in the Windows operating system or associated software cause most EMS issues.
-This section itemizes the most common of these problems.
+This section itemizes the common causes of these problems.

 KB2724197 and EMS
 -----------------------------